 It’s my considered thoughts based on my experience so far.
 I know it may change and evolve as I go along – and that’s exciting!

 As I get more clarity I can filter even more deeply IN and OUT!

 I’m sharing in the hope that you might find it sparks some insight for you, in deciding who you really love (or hate) to work with.

 My brain works in a very logical way – I love detail and structure, and I love defined goals and outcomes.

-I find it more tiring and frustrating to work with people on abstract things (because in my mind it’s not really ‘achieving’ anything, and I worry whether I’m actually being ‘useful’ to that person)
+I find it more tiring and frustrating to work with people on abstract things.
+In my mind it’s not really ‘achieving’ anything, and I worry whether I’m actually being ‘useful’ to that person.

 Level 1 – Roughly who?